 Keep it simple

-If you want anything but basic formatting then you need to put a bit of thought into how your email will viewed by the recipients.
-The more complex HTML the more likely the message is viewed differently by the client
+If you want anything but basic formatting then you need to put a bit of thought into how your email will be viewed by the recipients.
+The more complex HTML the more likely the message is viewed differently by the client.

 - Use tables with shim.gifs to resolve spacing issues if required.
 Don't have a complex nesting structure within the tables.